duritong/trocla/README.md

 ### pgsql

 Password hashes for PostgreSQL servers.
-Requires the option `username` to be set to the username to which the password will be assigned.
+Since postgesql 10 you can use the sha256 hash, you have two options:
+* Create a ssh256 hash password with option `encode: sha256` (default value)
+* Create a md5 hash, the username is require for the salt key, with option  `encode: md5` and `username: your_user`

 ### bcrypt